All info about the Oktoberfest in Munich

-The Oktoberfest 2023 will take place at Munich's Theresienwiese from September 16 to October 3, 2023.
+The Oktoberfest 2023 takes place at Munich's Theresienwiese from September 16 to October 3, 2023.
+Here you find the most important information about the world's largest funfair.

 Highlights at the Oktoberfest